 Marvin Windows are proud to say their windows will give you a view to remember.
 Marvin has two wood window series but only their Integrity Wood-Ultrex is a wood-clad window.
 The Integrity Wood-Ultrex window exterior is made of Milgard's Ultrex Fiberglass.
 Ultrex Fiberglass is made of polyester resin and glass fiber.

 Jeld-Wen has several series with wood-clad windows.
 Their wood window frames are made from AuraLast® Wood (Pine).
-AuraLast is a Pine is treated to provide protection against wood rot, water damage, and termites, all the way to the core of the wood.
+AuraLast is a Pine that is treated to provide protection against wood rot, water damage, and termites, all the way to the core of the wood.
 Other wood species offered by Jeld-Wen include Alder and Douglas Fir.

 Kolbe Windows offers two wood-clad window series.
 Both series offer wood interior frames with extruded aluminum exteriors.
 The VistaLuxe Collection has sleek lines and narrow profiles while the Ultra Series is a more traditional style.

 While wood-clad windows are an inexpensive and efficient option for window replacement.
 Compared to wood or wood-clad windows, which require regular maintenance, vinyl windows are frequently described as maintenance-free.
 Vinyl windows don’t require painting, will not rot, and are resistant to peeling and cracking, making them an excellent option for homeowners who might not have the time for regular window maintenance.